 I created the F-Stop Chart that in diagram form illustrates the special aspects of photography aperture and its connection with the F-stop, lens, light, and depth of field.

 F-Stop Chart Infographic

 Aperture refers to the lens aperture size of the camera and is measured at f-stops.

 When adjusting the aperture, note that when the numerical value of the aperture is increased, the aperture becomes smaller and the amount of light passing through decreases.

 Full Stop – 1/2 Stop – 1/3 Stop

 For most purposes, 1/2 stop is generally close enough, but some use 1/3 stop.
-There will be 2 number between two full stop.
+There will be 2 numbers between two full stop.
 See more on F-Stop Chart.

 Lens Sweet Spot